annafergusson/statistics-is-awesome/README.md

 # statistics-is-awesome

-This will be where the html docs etc. for the new version of the teaching.statistics-is-awesome.org website/blog will be saved.
+This will be where the html docs etc. for the new version of the teaching.statistics-is-awesome.org/ blog are saved.